bauer-alex/APCtools/paper/paper.md

 The main focus is on disentangling the interconnected effects of age, period, and cohort.
-Long-term developments of an individual's characteristics can either be associated with changes in a person's lifecycle (age), macro-level developments over the years that simultaneously affect all age groups (period), and the generational membership, shaped by similar socialization processes and historical experiences (cohort).
+Long-term developments of an individual's characteristics can either be associated with changes in a person's life cycle (age), macro-level developments over the years that simultaneously affect all age groups (period), or the generational membership, shaped by similar socialization processes and historical experiences (cohort).

-The critical challenge in APC analysis is that the main components age, period, and cohort are linearly dependent (cohort = period - age).
+The critical challenge in APC analysis is the linear dependency of the main components age, period, and cohort (cohort = period - age).
 Accordingly, flexible methods and visualization techniques are needed to properly disentangle observed temporal association structures.
-To this day, no packages for the statistical software R exist that cover all relevant aspects of APC analysis with state-of-the-art methods for visualization and modeling.
+Several packages for the statistical software R exist that tackle this problem.
-The only relevant R package `apc` [@R_apc] implements specific generalized linear model and ordinary least squares approaches, which however are less flexible and harder to interpret compared to the semiparametric regression approach outlined below.
+Package `apc` [@R_apc] implements methods based on the canonical parametrization of @kuang_2008, which however lack flexibility and robustness when compared to nonlinear regression approaches.
+Package `bamp` offers routines for the analysis of incidence and mortality data based on a Bayesian APC model with a nonlinear prior [@schmid_held_2007].
+R package `Epi` [@R_Epi] implements the methods introduced in @carstensen_2007 to analyze disease and mortality rates, including the estimation of separate smooth effects for age, period and cohort.
-@rosenberg_2014 developed an R-based web tool for the analysis of cancer rates, including different methods to separate the temporal effect structures.
+@rosenberg_2014 developed an R-based web tool for the analysis of cancer rates, including different estimates for marginal effect curves.
-`APCtools` is the first comprehensive R package for APC analysis.
+In contrast to these packages, `APCtools` builds on the flexible and robust semiparametric regression approach of @clements_2005.
-It includes modern visualization techniques and routines to facilitate the interpretability of sophisticated statistical models.
+The package includes modern visualization techniques and routines to facilitate the interpretability of the estimated temporal structures.
-Special focus is on enabling practical researchers to apply all methods and properly interpret the resulting temporal interdependencies.
-All methods are outlined in @weigert_2021 and @jalal_2020.
+Our methods are outlined in @weigert_2021 and @jalal_2020.

-In the following, we showcase the main functionalities of the `APCtools` package based on the included `travel` dataset, containing data from the German Reiseanalyse survey -- a repeated cross-sectional study comprising information on German travelers between 1971 and 2018.
+In the following, we showcase the main functionalities of the `APCtools` package on the included `travel` dataset, containing data from the German Reiseanalyse survey -- a repeated cross-sectional study comprising information on German travelers between 1971 and 2018.
 Focus is on travelers between 14 and 89 years and the distance of each traveler's